Group-21-Software-engineering-project/group21-fitnesswebapp/README.md

 8)  Python manage.py runserver (or) Python3 manage.py runserver
 9)  Go to http://localhost:8000/ to view the site.

-This web application include use of the third party libraries django, django-cripsy-forms, bootstrap
+This web application includes the use of these third party libraries django, django-cripsy-forms, bootstrap